DevelopmentalImagingMCRI/mantis/installation/index.md

 ## Preliminary windows instructions

 We have only performed limited testing, with 64 bit Windows and the MSYS2 compiler suite.
-Substituting 32 bit alternatives may work for 32 bit windows.
+Substituting 32 bit alternatives may work for 32 bit windows, provided you change the directory name, as discussed.

 ### Install MSYS 64 bit